Essential First-Time Home Buyer Steps

 Step 12.
 After Taking Possession

 Step 1.
-Being Financially Ready to Own a Home
+Being Financially Ready to Own Your First Home

 The first step in the home buying process is to figure out how much you can afford to spend on a home.
 Your mortgage payment will most likely be your biggest expense, but there are other costs you should be aware of too.
 You don’t want any unpleasant surprises!